Balance function testing

 What we offer

-Brindabella Hearing & Speech Centre is commited to assisting the diagnosis of what can be a very debilitating health problem.
+Brindabella Hearing & Speech Centre is committed to assisting the diagnosis of what can be a very debilitating health problem.
 Our university qualified Audiologists are trained in the latest assessment techniques and technology to ensure accuracy of results.

 - For: Anyone experiencing undiagnosed dizziness or poor balance